ivancaro1/offen-petroleum.app-ns-saved-search/component_config/component_long_description.md

-This is component connects to Netsuite, download and process data from a saved search and load it into Keboola.
+This is component connects to Netsuite, download and process data from a saved search using saved search ID  and load it into Keboola.
+If the destination table does not exist, it will be created.
+Otherwise, the data will be loaded  into the existing table, not incrementally..